Juher2402/Juher2402/README.md

 - 🌱 I’m currently learning **AI/ML**

-- 💬 Ask me about **I am an aspiring Data Scientist with a strong foundation in Python, statistics, and machine learning, eager to apply analytical thinking to solve real-world problems.
+- 💬 Ask me about **Data Scientist with a strong foundation in Python, statistics, and machine learning, eager to apply analytical thinking to solve real-world problems.
 My academic projects and self-learning have honed my skills in data cleaning, exploratory data analysis, model building, and visualization using tools like Pandas, NumPy, Scikit-learn, and Matplotlib.
 I thrive on uncovering patterns and trends from complex datasets and presenting them in a way that drives decision-making.
 As a fresher, I bring curiosity, adaptability, and a commitment to continuous learning in the rapidly evolving field of data science.**

 - 📫 How to reach me **juherkhan86@gmail.com**